mdivjak/master/documentation/issues-overview.md

 ### 5. Potentially Redundant `removeTourParticipant` call in `MyToursComponent.cancelApplication()`
    - **Description:** When a hiker cancels their application using `MyToursComponent.cancelApplication()`, the method calls both `TourService.updateApplicationStatus()` to set the application status to "canceled" and `TourService.removeTourParticipant()` to remove them from the tour's participant arrays.
    - **Impact:** If the application was still "pending" and the user had not yet been accepted (i.e., their ID was not in the tour's `participantsIds` array), the call to `removeTourParticipant` would be redundant and attempt to remove a non-existent entry.
 This is a minor issue but could be optimized for cleaner logic and to avoid unnecessary Firestore writes (if `removeTourParticipant` attempts a write even if the ID isn't found).
+   - **Resolution:** Refactored the logic into a new `TourService.cancelUserApplication(tourId, userId)` method.
+This service method now correctly handles checking the application status and conditionally removing the participant if they were 'accepted', then updates the application status to 'canceled'.
+The UI for canceling an application was implemented in `TourDetailsComponent` which now calls this new service method.
+The original `MyToursComponent.cancelApplication()` method was removed as it was unused by its template.
+This resolves the potential redundancy and ensures correct behavior.
    - **Relevant Code:**
      - Component method: [`MyToursComponent.cancelApplication()`](src/app/components/my-tours/my-tours.component.ts:37), lines 38-39.
      - Service method: [`TourService.removeTourParticipant()`](src/app/services/tour.service.ts:127)